DylanMeeus/springboot_jwt_blog/_posts/2015-10-22-5-ways-to-make-your-app-more-secure-in-less-than-20-minutes.markdown

 Encrypting sensitive user data minimizes the damage that occurs if hackers compromise a user’s account or find a way to leak user data.

-{% include tweet_quote.html quote_text="Encrypting sensitive user data minimizes the damage that occurs if hackers compromise a user’s account or find a way to leak user data." %}
+{% include tweet_quote.html quote_text="Encrypting sensitive user data minimizes the damage that occurs if hackers compromise a user’s account." %}

 Recently, crowdfunding site Patreon announced that it had been [hacked](http://motherboard.vice.com/read/the-whole-works-is-in-there-hackers-dump-data-from-patreon-crowdfunding-site).
 Attackers got away with 2.3 million email addresses, user names, and shipping addresses—plus, it included private messages sent via the site’s internal messaging platform of a highly personal nature.